J-Jaywalker/BeyMeter/README.md

 # BeyMeter

-Firmware for the Adafruit Feather RP2040, written in C.
+Firmware for the BeyMeter ran on the Adafruit Feather RP2040, written in C.

+This is a project that measures the angle and rotational speed of Beyblades as they're launched.
+Why I am spending my 30s developing a tool like this is beyond me, but it's kind of funny.

 ## First-time setup